-Expected Start Date: June 1, 2021
+Expected Start Date: August 15 – October 1, 2021

 The applicant must have received a PhD or MD/PhD in engineering, computer science, biophysics, chemistry, molecular/cellular physiology, neuroscience, genetics or related fields within the past 2 years.
 An MD degree may also qualify, provided that the applicant has a previous degree in engineering.
-The applicant must be a U.S. citizen or permanent resident.
-He/she must have an interest in educating underrepresented minorities.
+The applicant must be a U.S. citizen or permanent resident and must have an interest in educating underrepresented minorities.
 Underrepresented minorities, persons with disabilities, and women are strongly encouraged to apply.

 Applicants will need to submit a CV, personal statements that describes their career goals and past and future interest in research and teaching, graduate school transcript, two letters of recommendation (preferably one from PhD advisor), and name of a third reference.
 Applicants will be asked to describe their research area of interest, and names of up to 3 JHU engineering core faculty they would like to work with.
 If interest is expressed by the faculty member and a clinical collaborator, a Zoom interview will be scheduled to discuss potential research projects.
 Upon acceptance and arrival, applicants will begin work directly in the sponsoring lab(s), unless they need to begin virtually which is also allowed.